jeremyhsimons/CI_PP3_DungeonEscape/README.md

 * [Gspread / Google Sheets API](https://github.com/burnash/gspread) was used to handle getting/sending data to the google sheet used in the project.
 * [Google OAuth 2.0](https://google-auth.readthedocs.io/en/stable/reference/google.oauth2.credentials.html) was used to set up the connection between the project and the developers personal google account.
 * [Colorama](https://pypi.org/project/colorama/) was used to add colour to the game for increased visual appeal.
+* [Ascii art generator](http://patorjk.com/software/taag/#p=display&f=Varsity&t=Dungeon%0AEscape) was used to generate title text.
+Varsity font was used.

 #### Code found online when solving bugs in own code.
 * How to clear screen in python: [www.scaler.com](https://www.scaler.com/topics/how-to-clear-screen-in-python/)